dmikusa/paketo-arm64/README.md

 1. `./scripts/clone.sh <buildpack-id> <buildpack-version>`
 2. `find ./buildpacks  -name "buildpack.toml" | xargs -n 1 ./scripts/mod-bptoml.sh`
 3. `find ./buildpacks  -name "package.toml" | xargs -n 1 ./scripts/mod-bptoml.sh`
 4. Copy the `buildpack.toml` files for the three buildpacks referenced above from `paketo-arm64/arm64-toml`.
 Overwrite the `buildpack.toml` file in the project folder under the working directory with each.
+[1]
 5. `./scripts/build.sh <buildpack-id>`

+[1] This example works for `paketo-buildpacks/java` and will require three modified `buildpack.toml` files.
+You may not need all three if you use a different composite buildpack, like `paketo-buildpacks/java-native-image` which only requires bellsoft and syft.
+Other composite buildpacks may require more modifications, it depends native code gets installed by that suite of buildpacks.

 At this point, you should have images.
 Run `docker images` to see what's there.